kgotsosm/kgotsosm/README.md

 - **Data Engineering:** I have a deep understanding of data management, ETL processes, and data pipeline development.
 I’m skilled in transforming raw data into actionable insights that drive business decisions.

-### Current Focus

-I'm currently diving deep into cloud computing on **AWS** and **Azure**.
-My goal is to master the entire data lifecycle within cloud computing.
-I believe that cloud computing is the future of data management and scalability, and I’m dedicated to becoming an expert in this domain.

 ### Let's Connect!

 I’m always open to collaborating on exciting projects, learning new things, or just having a chat about tech.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kgotsomakhalimele/) or follow my work here on GitHub.